fsprojects/fantomas/FormattingConventions.md

 ### How to indent object expressions ###

 Object expressions and interfaces are aligned in the same way with `member` being indented after 4 spaces.
-For example, this is recommended
+For example, this is recommended:

 ```fsharp
 let comparer =